Ambien: 7 things you should know

 - Only take Ambien or Ambien CR if you intend to stay in bed a full night (7 to 8 hours).

-Notes: In general, seniors or children, people with certain medical conditions (such as liver or kidney problems, heart disease, diabetes, seizures) or people who take other medications are more at risk of developing a wider range of side effects.
-For a complete list of all side effects, click here.
+Note: In general, seniors or children, people with certain medical conditions (such as liver or kidney problems, heart disease, diabetes, seizures) or people who take other medications are more at risk of developing a wider range of side effects.
+View complete list of side effects

 - Tell your doctor if your sleep worsens after taking Ambien.
-For short-term use only.

-Response and Effectiveness
+6. Response and effectiveness

 - Ambien CR has two layers: the first dissolves quickly to help you fall asleep, and the second layer dissolves slowly to help you stay asleep.